 West Hollywood is also one of the most LGBTQ-friendly neighborhoods in the United States.
 Since 1970, it has been home to the L.A.
 Pride Parade and Festival in West Hollywood Park each year.
 What’s more, WeHo hosts the world’s largest Halloween party every fall, Carnaval, drawing a massive crowd of 500,000.

 West Hollywood is considered a “walker’s paradise” according to Walkscore.com.
 Residents can manage daily errands, shop, and dine without using their car.
 West Hollywood received a slightly lower Bike Score since there are few bike lanes and some of the area’s side streets (between Santa Monica and Sunset Boulevards) are steep.
-Home prices in WeHo are well above average compared to the rest of the county but not as pricey as houses in the nearby Hollywood Hills.
+Homes in WeHo are priced well above average compared to the rest of L.A. county, but not as pricey as houses in the nearby Hollywood Hills.
 Homes above Sunset Strip command top dollar but sport spectacular views of the L.A.
 Basin.